VenkatArchitect/final/README.md

        * The name of the experiment is initialized to "Experiment In The Cloud" in this project.
 You will find an experiment created in MLFlow with this name.

-       * Launch the MLFlow server in AWS and install mlflow with 'pip3 install mlflow'.
+       * Launch the MLFlow AWS EC2 instance (hereafterwards known as MLFLOW_AWS_EC2) in AWS

+       * Copy mlflow-server-requirements.txt from project local repository to MLFLOW_AWS_EC2 home directory (usually /home/ec2) using SCP or SFTP or simply opening a file in MLFLOW_AWS_EC2 like /home/ec2/mlflow-server-requirements.txt and copying the contents of the file to that file.

+       * Run 'pip3 install -r mlflow-server-requirements.txt'

-         Note 1: In the latest versions of Python, pip3 is just pip.
+         Note: In the latest versions of Python, pip3 is just pip.
 Check what works in your AWS EC2 instance.
-         Note 2: If there is an error about psycopg2, then do 'pip3 install psycopg2-binary' to install the dependency.

-       * Install 'boto3' for AWS S3 access using 'pip3 install boto3'.

        * Make sure that you have your AWS credentials specified in this server by running 'aws configure'.

-       * Start the MLFlow server in the MLFlow AWS EC2 instance with the following command:
+       * Start the MLFlow server in MLFLOW_AWS_EC2 instance with the following command after making sure that the security groups associated with the
+         MLFLOW_AWS_EC2 and POSTGRESQLNAME are configured to talk to each other through port 5432 (PostGre):

          mlflow server -h 0.0.0.0 -p 5000 --backend-store-uri postgresql://DB_USER:DB_PASSWORD@DB_ENDPOINT:5432/POSTGRESQLNAME --default-artifact-root s3://MLFLOW_AWS_S3_BUCKET_NAME

-       * Start the AWS EC2 nstance for running the experiments, which will be hereafterwards referred to as EXP_AWS_EC2
+       * Start the AWS EC2 instance for running the experiments, which will be hereafterwards referred to as EXP_AWS_EC2

        * Copy requirements.txt and exp.py from your local copy to the AWS EC2 instance created